-K&M Group (the developer) is proposing to redevelop the properties at 616 and 620 Constance Avenue, 619 and 623 Nelson Street, and 1326 Miles Street in Esquimalt, BC.
-The development is planning on providing approximately 110 residential units and 5,000 square feet of commercial space.
+Joint Works Inc. (the developer) is proposing to redevelop the properties at 616 & 620 Constance Avenue, 619 & 623 Nelson Street, and 1326 Miles Street in Esquimalt, BC.
+The development provides 129 rental residential units, approximately 3,100 square feet of retail space, 2,300 square feet of general office space and approximately 2,500 square feet of daycare space.

-The development is located on Constance Avenue, north of Miles Street, which is less than 100 metres northwest of Esquimalt Village which is one of the four mixed-use commercial clusters identified in the Township of Esquimalt's Official Community Plan.
+The development is located on Constance Avenue, north of Miles Street, which is less than 100 metres of Esquimalt Village which is one of the four mixed-use commercial clusters identified in the Township of Esquimalt's Official Community Plan.
 The site is well serviced with transit, quality cycling infrastructure and has a variety of commercial and service amenities within walking distance.

-The development has shown initiative to encourage non-vehicle travel.
+The development has shown the initiative to encourage non-vehicle travel.
 The development will be providing at least one secure bicycle storage space per dwelling and is considering a variety of other transportation demand management measures related to cycling and transit.

-The Esquimalt Parking Bylaw (Bylaw 2011) requires the proposed building to provide 1.3 vehicle parking spaces per multi-family dwelling unit for a total of 143 parking spaces for the residential component and 155 parking spaces for the entire mixed-use development (including 12 spaces for commercial uses).
-The development is seeking a parking variance to provide 111 spaces (a reduction of 44 spaces) given the Township's high Bylaw requirement for residential visitor parking supply given the large number of key destinations that can be reached from the development site by walking, cycling and transit and the development is committed to providing a variety of transportation demand management measures to reduce parking demand and traffic generation.
+The Esquimalt Parking Bylaw (Bylaw 2011) requires the proposed building to provide 1.3 vehicle parking spaces per multi-family dwelling unit for a total of 169 parking spaces for the residential component and 190 parking spaces for the entire mixed-use development.

+The development is seeking a parking variance to provide 126 spaces given the site's location, the Township's high Bylaw requirement for residential visitor parking and the development's ability to share parking between the multiple land uses.
+In addition, the Bylaw does not consider the tenure of residential units (rental versus strata) even though rental tenants have a lower vehicle ownership rate than strata tenants.
+The proposed parking supply is appropriate given the large number of key destinations that can be reached from the development site by walking, cycling and transit and the development is committed to providing a variety of transportation demand management measures to reduce parking demand and traffic generation.